 Amending Jones Act

-Congress enacted three corrective amendments to the Jones Act citizenship prior to 1940.
-These amendments sought to correct problems created by the scope of Section Five.
-Congress enacted Amendment Section Five(a) on 4 March, 1927 establishing:
+Congress enacted three corrective amendments to the Jones Act citizenship provision prior to 1940.
+These amendments sought to correct problems created by the scope of Section 5.
+Congress enacted Amendment Section 5(a) on 4 March 1927 establishing:

-On June 27, 1934, Congress amended the citizenship provision of the Jones Act again.
-Also, known as Section Five(b), the 1934 amendment established that:
+On 27 June 1934, Congress amended the citizenship provision of the Jones Act again.
+Also, known as Section 5(b) the 1934 amendment established that:

 Unlike the 1927 Amendment, which merely granted aliens and Puerto Rican citizens a 1-year period to naturalize, the 1934 Amendment began to address the substantive limitations of the scope of the Jones Act.